 Depending on the software environment it may be necessary to set-up the system software with IP-CAN "registration" data.
-For example in WindowsNT there is a system registry, which is used to identify the resident hardware.
-Other OS may be more "plug and play".
-The Dynamic Engineering Driver operates in a "plug and play" mode with a parent ⇔ child architecture.
+The Dynamic Engineering Driver operates in a "plug and play" mode with a parent $\Leftrightarrow$ child architecture.

 In order to receive and or transmit data the software is required to enable the controller for the channel(s) of interest.
 The initialization procedure is a multi-step process determined by the SJA1000, and the desired mode of operation.
 It is recommended that the user who is writing their own driver refer to the Phillips Application notes for the SJA1000.